 If you have a large lawn, you may be looking for ways to get away from mowing it all the time.
 Watermelons could be your solution.
 Here’s what you need to know:

-Next, you’ll mix the manure and potting soil.
-You’ll plant eight seeds in the mound you’ve created with the soil and manure.
+Next, you’ll mix the manure and potting soil and spread it out over the sod where you want your new plants.
+Plant eight seeds in the mound you’ve created with the soil and manure.

 When the seeds begin to sprout, you’ll thin the mound down to only three seedlings.
-They should be the best of all of the seedlings which popped up.
+They should be the best of all of the seedlings that popped up.